nhisamoto/phresh-n-clean/README.md

    The [**Set Up**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#set-up) section will walk you through getting your phresh machine up and running as quickly as possible.

+   The [**Application Installation**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#application-installation) section will walk you through installing your applications

    The [**Tasty Treats**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#tasty-treats) section will tell you what your forked files do.

 </br>
 </br>